xwmx/nb/README.md

   NOTES_DIR
     Default: '~/.notes'

     The location of the directory that contains the notebooks.
+To sync with Dropbox, you could create a folder at ~/Dropbox/Notes and use:
+    `notes settings set NOTES_DIR ~/Dropbox/Notes`

   NOTES_ENCRYPTION_TOOL
     Default: 'openssl'